Kehvarl/roguelikedev-2021/Progress_Log.md

     * Open - allow passage, but can be closed (should have special character)
     * Closed - Act like a wall, but can be opened (should have special character)
 * When we carve our corridors, we will flag the doors.
 A door will be the first and last tile carved that were not rooms.
+* A door is an entity that might block passage.
+  * Right now they're yellow.
+We need a brown color.
+  * We also need a door-state state.
+Maybe a door component.
+  * Door Component tracks door state.
+  * Doors block all passage

 ### Scoring
 * Implemented a counter for number of turns played.